fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     For simplicity, we will consider only one-month-ahead forecasts.
-We will use the random forest model for predicting next month's inflation based on the current month's values of all FRED-MD indicators, including the current month's inflation.
-We will train the model on the FRED-MD time series up to January 2023, and generate the one-month-ahead forecasts from February 2023 to January 2024.
-We find that the random forest model outperforms the AR(1) model by almost 20% in terms of root mean squared error (RMSE) of the forecasts.
+We will use the random forest model for predicting next month's inflation based on the past values of all FRED-MD indicators, including the past inflation.
+We will evaluate the model using an expanding window approach: on each month we train the model using all the data available up to that month, and generate the forecast for next month.
+We use the data from January 2015 to January 2024 for our analysis.
+Our findings indicate that the random forest model outperforms the AR model under all considered error metrics
     </p>

 ******************************************